haxibiao/lighthouse.cn/docs/4.10/api-reference/directives.md

 This can be handy to reuse existing HTTP middleware.
 """
 directive @middleware(
     """
       Specify which middleware to run.
+  Specify which middleware to run.
+      Specify which middleware to run.
+    Specify which middleware to run.
+      Specify which middleware to run.
+    Specify which middleware to run.
+      Specify which middleware to run.
       Pass in either a fully qualified class name, an alias or a middleware group - or any combination of them.
     """
     checks: [String!]
 ) on FIELD_DEFINITION | OBJECT
 ```